Metroxe/mario-level-language/README.md

 ## Goal
 ### Visualization
-Our goal for this project was to create visual linting results using predefined eslint rules and display it in a fun and meaningful way.
+Our goal for this project was to create visual linting results using predefined linting rules and display it in a fun and meaningful way.
+We wanted to improve the monotunous task of reading endless console linting issues and instead give a general approach to identifiying the lint of a project.
+Instead of reading warning and errors line by line, we wanted to create a way to easily specifiy where in a project there are linting issues and to see if certain files/directories were worse than others.
 Therefore we decided to generate mario levels according to the linting errors output.
 We fetch a JavaScript project from github and output a mario level using our project from DSL.

 ### Analysis
-**Static Analysis:** We use ESLint to determine the linting errors in repository.
-ESLint is run through node and checks for predefined rules(e.g. enforce semicolons, a line being to long), so we are using static checks for each file in a project.
+**Static Analysis:** We determine the linting errors in repository following.
+Linting is run through node and checks for predefined rules(e.g. enforce semicolons, a line being to long), so we are using static checks for each file in a project.
 <br/>
 **Meta Analysis:** We use meta analysis with the project structure and sizes of the project.

+Both of these methods are used as variables in determining the structure of the generated Mario Game and it's levels.

 ## Implementation and Roles
 #### 1. Fetching a Repository